nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Input syntax:
 ```
 edit [trip num] [attribute] [new value]

-attributes: -location, -date, -exchange rate, -forcur, -homecur
 ```
+All fields are compulsory.
+Note the following:
+- list of attributes: -location, -date, -exchange rate, -forcur, -homecur
 - The hyphen preceding an attribute is part of the syntax.
 - `[trip-number]` is the index of the Trip you wish to edit, which can be found by using `list` command while no Trip is open.
-- `last` can be used for `[trip num]`
+- `last` can be used for `[trip num]`.

 For example,